 "You get out," I said.
 "The other one too."

 But after I had got them out and shut the door and turned off the light it wasn't any good.
 It was like saying good-by to a statue.
 After a while I went out and left the hospital and walked back to the hotel in the rain.

 "All good books have one thing in common - they are truer than if they had really happened." - Ernest Hemingway

-Today's video features a reading from Ernest Hemingway's classic novel, A Farewell To Arms.
+Today's video features the 1932 feature film adaptation of Ernest Hemingway's classic novel, A Farewell To Arms.
 Enjoy!